jraby/1brc/README.md

 # Conclusion

-In the end, the program takes 1.30s on a ryzen 9 7900 (24 core), while the baseline implementation without concurrency took 88s on the same machine.
+In the end, the program takes 1.19s on a ryzen 9 7900 (24 core), while the baseline implementation without concurrency took 88s on the same machine.
 The profiling show:
-- 30% `IndexByte`
+- 31% in ParseWorker
-- 29% in ParseWorker
+- 26% `xxh3`
-- 23% `xxh3`
+- 23% `indexBytePointerUnsafe8Bytes`
-- 10% `ParseFixedPoint16Unsafe`
+- 11% `ParseFixedPoint16UnsafePtr`
-- 05% new measurement
+- 04% new measurement
-- 03% file reading
+- 05% file reading

 The number one entry on the leaderboard runs in 0.448ms on that machine, so clearly there's room for improvement, but I think that's enough for now.